-Then you throw in jungles, and rainforests and volcanoes and you can see how weather predictions can get challenging.
+Then you throw in jungles, rainforests, and volcanoes and you can see how weather predictions can get challenging.

 On top of that, compared to a lot of the developed world, there isn’t a large system of weather equipment in Costa Rica.

 Without a huge complex of radar towers, meteorologists in Costa Rica often view satellite images of the area to make their predictions.

 But cloud cover changes quickly with all the elements in and around Costa Rica.
 This makes it a real challenge to keep up if you’re a meteorologist.